How to install Suricata on Ubuntu to secure your network

 Suricata installation also requires root or superuser privileges to run Linux commands.
 To avoid permission issues and ensure a smooth command-line installation process, choose a VPS hosting provider with full server access, like Hostinger.

 Aside from extensive compatibility, the best VPS hosting providers should offer reliable uptime and various features.
-For example, Hostinger offers AI Assistant, allowing you to simplify tasks by entering different AI prompts for VPS management.
+For example, Hostinger comes with an AI Assistant Kodee, allowing you to simplify tasks by entering different AI prompts for VPS management.

 We also provide a Browser terminal that lets you connect to your Ubuntu system without using an SSH client like PuTTY.
 To access your VPS remotely, use the login credentials in the Overview menu’s SSH Access tab.